ppone/docs/getting-started/invoices.md

 ## Getting paid

 When your customer clicks the *View Invoice* button in the invoice email, they will be taken to the invoice in the customer portal.
 The customer portal is where customer's can view and pay invoices, in addition to having access to their past billing history.
 Another nifty feature is that once your customer views an invoice we will send you a notification to let you know they have seen it.
-Note: Notifications can be turned on and off in your Settings → Notifications section.
+Note: Notifications can be turned on and off in your **Settings** > **Notifications** section.

 [![Get Paid](../img/viewing-invoice.png)](../img/viewing-invoice.png)